 On October 27, 2017, Valeant, Depomed and the Company entered into a settlement agreement ("Depomed Settlement Agreement") to resolve all matters addressed in the lawsuit.
 Under the terms of the Depomed Settlement Agreement, the litigation was dismissed, with prejudice, and Valeant paid to Depomed a one-time, lump-sum payment of \$13.0 million.
-In addition, Depomed and the Company released Valeant and its subsidiary from any and all claims against them as a result of the audit, Valeant's obligation to pay additional royalties under the commercialization agreement and/or the litigation.
-The settlement payment was transferred to the Company under the terms of the Depomed Royalty Agreement in November of 2017.
+In addition, Depomed and the Company released Valeant and its subsidiary from any and all claims against them as a result of the audit, Valeant's obligation to pay additional royalties under the commercialization agreement and/or the litigation; and Valeant released Depomed and the Company against any and all claims against them as a result of the audit of the terms of the Depomed Royalty Agreement in November of 2017.